brianmed/SpeedyCdn/README.md

 Suppports images, s3 images, static files, and qr codes.

-Seek the wiki for more.
+See the wiki for more.

 Currently in BETA.